sydney city guide

 THE first European known to have visited the area was surveyor Thomas Mitchell in 1832.
 He was sent to investigate the district by the acting governor after the recapture of escaped convict George Clarke who told of a great river called the Kindur.
 Clarke had been living in the area to the south with the Kamilaroi from 1826-1831.
 Squatters soon followed in Mitchell's wake establishing pastoral runs, among which was 'Moree' (1844), from a Kamilaroi term thought to mean either 'long waterhole' or 'rising sun'.

 As was so often the case, Clarke's Aboriginal knowledge was used to perpetuate European domination of Australia, and to condemn the Kamilaroi way of life to extinction.
 Since that time, race relations have been tense, to say the least.
 For example, in the 1960s Moree was the site of fierce confrontations between Aboriginal rights activists and local whites.
 The focus of the confrontation was Moree's celebrated Artesian Bore, still the most popular attraction in the region.
 Inspired by the civil rights movement of the United States, busloads of students called the Freedom Riders headed to Moree to protest racial segregation at the Artesian Spa.
 The Riders were met at the Spa by angry locals and were punched, pushed and spat upon, in dramatic scenes were seen nationally on television.
-Since that time swimming pools in Moree have been desegregated, and recent iniatives are showing success in helping local Aborigines find employment.

 According to the Moree Aboriginal Employment Strategy, "Moree has a history of racial tension and although in the mid 1960s one of the wealthiest towns in the north west of NSW, by the mid 1990s there was little growth, the town had a high incidence of crime and a negative image throughout the rest of Australia.
-The idea behind the AES was to try to sort out the problems that Moree was experiencing by finding jobs for Aboriginal people and to bring the Aboriginal and non-Aboriginal communities closer together and to foster respect for each other.

-Kamilaroi culture is very strong in Moree.
 If you enjoy the contemporary Aboriginal art at the Moree Plains Gallery, head for the Yurundiali Aboriginal Co-op, which specialises in screen prints.
 You can also buy clothing and paintings.

 NEAR MOREE :: The Devil's Waterholes